cassandraortiz/learning-journal/README.md

 ####  _OTHERS WILL BE SUCCESSFUL!_ Be Inspired by it!

 The success of this world is piggy backed off others passed successes.
-How can we learn and improve if others didn't succeed before us!!
+How can we learn and improve if others didn't succeed before us?!!
 Use their success to be a drive for your own success.